 Frosting

-- In a large bowl, add room temperature butter and beat until creamy, about 1 minute.
+- In a large bowl, add room temperature butter and using a hand mixer, beat until creamy, about 1 minute.

 - Add confectioner's sugar and slowly mix until ingredients are fully combined.
 Then, whip at high speed for 2-3 minutes, or until light and fluffy.